natalieagus/computationstructures/_lecturenotes/4_logicsynthesis.md

 	<img src="https://dl.dropboxusercontent.com/s/ft9xplwm26ksgks/devmos3.png?raw=1"    width="60%" height = "60%">

-This requires **14 MOSFETs** to build, lesser than the previous design.
+This requires **14 MOSFETs** to build, less than the previous design.
 It is definitely easier (for us) to create a combinational logic device using a bunch of universal gates, but it comes at the cost of money and size.

 Note that the CMOS recipes that we learn in this course also **does not guarantee** that you can build a device with **minimised number of transistors,** given its functional specification.
 It is an *art* to create the most efficient circuit in terms of money, size, and usage.